 On the liability side, SFERS has experienced mostly gains from 2010 through 2015, but they have been small relative to the investment experience.
-The liability gains in the last six years are due mostly to less than expected salary increases and Old Safety Charter COLAs.
-In 2015, net liability gains were approximately \$120 million and are shown in detail in Table IV-4.
+The liability gains between 2010 and 2015 are due mostly to less than expected Old Safety Charter COLAs.
+In 2016, net liability losses were approximately \$45 million, about 0.2% of the expected liability.
+The details of the gain/loss analysis are shown in Table IV-4.